How It Works¶

 - A well-developed village with workstations, campfires, and lanterns pushes monsters back ~40 blocks from its borders.

-- A sprawling industrial megacity — every chunk saturated with high-value blocks — can reach up to ~90 blocks of spawn-free perimeter.
-This requires serious dedication.
+- A sprawling industrial megacity — many chunks at cap — can reach on the order of ~90 blocks of spawn-free perimeter.

 Beyond Scoring¶